erikvanappeldoorn/NumberCrunchingDurableTaskScheduler/README.md

 The Worker project contains:

+- **PrimesOrchestration.cs**: Defines the orchestrator
+- **CalculatePrimesActivity.cs** Defines the Activity task
-- **ParallelProcessingOrchestration.cs**: Defines the orchestrator and activity functions in a single file
+- **PrimeCrunher.cs** Defines methods for the caluculation of primes and creating work item ranges
 - **Program.cs**: Sets up the worker host with proper connection string handling

 #### Orchestration Implementation